dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_4_my_own_radio.md

 I added a switch with an LED to it as a help to see if the function generator is even on.
 Note that this LED will not work if the coil is connected, as the current will rather go through the coil than through the LED (less resistance).
 This LED part is more just a debug but nontheless quite useful.

 1. Connect the unused side of the button next to the one going to the coil with the left pin of the switch.
-2. From the middle pin, connect two resistors in series (after eachother).
+2. From the middle pin, connect two resistors in series (after each other).
 3. Connect the LED.
 Look out for the polarity.
 4. Connect the GND pin of the LED to the ground of the breadboard.
 5. The right pin of the switch isn't connected to anything.
 This means that the switch is off when it is on that side.